DEAL-US/Silence/README.md

 Silence also serves as a web server for static files (unless explicitly disabled via the `RUN_WEB` setting).
 The `docs/` folder inside your project is the web root, and thus you can place your web application there to be deployed by Silence.

 The web server has no prefix.
 Accessing `http://<address>/` will hit the `index.html` file located in the root of the `docs/` folder.
 Any subfolders will work as expected, with the only exception of a route that creates a conflict with the API prefix (for example, if your API prefix is `/api`, do not create an `api/` folder directly in the root of `docs/`).

+## Endpoint and api files auto generation
+Silence also offers a tool to generate basic CRUD operations for all entities that have been declared in the .sql files.
+By running the `silence createapi` silence will create a `/endpoints/default` folder and populate it with a .json file for each of the entities in the database, it will also check if a particular endpoint was declared in the base folder by comparing its route and method parameters and refrain from creating them if found.

+This tool is avaliable by default unless explicitly turned off in setting by setting `ENABLE_ENDPOINT_AUTO_GENERATION` to `false`.

 ## Running the server
 Once you have configured your project, database and defined your endpoints, you can launch the web server with: